-Film Apprentice Keith Huff Is Done Playing It Safe
+Film Extern Keith Huff Is Done Playing It Safe

 Nearing age 30, Keith Huff enrolled in the Film Connection because he was tired of playing it safe with his career.
 “I’m kind of at the stage and part of my life where I’m like, ‘Okay, I really want a good career,” he says.
 “I really want to do something that I love.
 I’m tired of doing jobs that I don’t like…Even though I was playing it safe, I could still fail.
 So why not go after what I want?”